clemdoe/driftFluxModel/README.md

 # driftFluxModel
-Developpping à drift flux model for the VersioN5 environment
+Developpping a drift flux model for the VersioN5 environment